PRO HUMANITATE INSTITUTE

 Mary Gerardy, Ph.D.

-Mary Gerardy is the Associate Vice President and Dean of Campus Life.
+Mary Gerardy is the Associate Vice President and Co-Director of the Pro Humanitate Institute.
 She has been a higher education administrator for over thirty-five years, including 27 years at Wake Forest.
 She has a broad range of responsibilities at the University.
 Special skills and areas of interest include: administration, project management, international service and service learning, international development, marketing and marketing communications, event planning, training and development, team building and management, creativity, and budget development and management.

 Prior to this position, she has served as the Associate VP for Student Life, Assistant VP for Student Life, and Director of the Benson Center, Student Union, and student activities.
 Prior to her arrival at Wake Forest in 1985, she served as the Director of the Kennedy Center and Student Activities at Hiram College in Ohio.